 This might be a certain number of years of voluntary service or working in certain professions for prescribed lengths of time.

 There is no such thing as immediate forgiveness, nor can it be guaranteed.
 Further, public student loan debt cannot be negotiated, settled or discharged in bankruptcy.

-While legitimate companies like Freedom Debt Relief can try to help you negotiate and settle certain types of private student loan debt, they never offer guarantees.
+While legitimate companies can try to help you negotiate and settle certain types of private student loan debt, they never offer guarantees.